Zaha Hadid: Early life and family

+Career

 Hadid studied mathematics at the American University of Beirut before moving, in 1972, to London to study at the Architectural Association School of Architecture.
 There she studied with Rem Koolhaas, Elia Zenghelis and Bernard Tschumi.
-Her former professor, Koolhaas, described her at graduation as "a planet in her own orbit."
+Her former professor Koolhaas described her at graduation as "a planet in her own orbit."
 Zenghelis described her as the most outstanding pupil he ever taught.
 'We called her the inventor of the 89 degrees.
 Nothing was ever at 90 degrees.
 She had spectacular vision.
 All the buildings were exploding into tiny little pieces."
 He recalled that she was less interested in details, such as staircases.
 "The way she drew a staircase you would smash your head against the ceiling, and the space was reducing and reducing, and you would end up in the upper corner of the ceiling.
 She couldn't care about tiny details.
-Her mind was on the broader pictures—when it came to the joinery she knew we could fix that later.
-She was right.'
-Her AA graduation thesis, Malevich's Tektonik, was a concept and design for a 14-level hotel on London's Hungerford Bridge executed as an acrylic painting, inspired by the works of the Russian suprematist artist Kazimir Malevich.
+Her mind was on the broader picture—when it came to the joinery she knew we could fix that later.
+She was right."
+Her AA graduation thesis, Malevich's Tektonik, was a concept and design for a 14-level hotel on London's Hungerford Bridge executed as an acrylic painting, inspired by the works of the Ukrainian Suprematist artist Kazimir Malevich.

-After graduation in 1977, she went to work for her former professors, Koolhaas and Zenghelis, at the Office for Metropolitan Architecture, in Rotterdam, the Netherlands.
-Through her association with Koolhaas, she met the architectural engineer Peter Rice, who gave her support and encouragement during the early stages of her career.
+After graduation in 1977, she went to work for her former professors, Koolhaas and Zenghelis at the Office for Metropolitan Architecture in Rotterdam, the Netherlands.
+Through her association with Koolhaas, she met the architectural engineer Peter Rice, who supported and encouraged her during the early stages of her career.
 Hadid became a naturalised citizen of the United Kingdom.
 She opened her own architectural firm, Zaha Hadid Architects, in London in 1980.
-During the early 1980s Hadid's style introduced audiences to a new modern architecture style through her extremely detailed and professional sketches.
-At the time people were focused on postmodernism designs, so her designs were a different approach to architecture that set her apart from other designers.
+During the early 1980s, Hadid introduced audiences to a new modern architectural style through her highly detailed and professional sketches.
+At a time when architectural focus was shifting toward postmodernism, her approach stood out and set apart from other designers.